apache/lucenenet/src/dotnet/tools/lucene-cli/docs/index/list-taxonomy-stats.md

 The directory of the index.
 If omitted, it defaults to the current working directory.

+> [!NOTE]
-> **NOTE:** This directory must be a facet taxonomy directory for the command to succeed.
+> This directory must be a facet taxonomy directory for the command to succeed.

 ### Options